-The operating loss from ordinary activities after income tax of the consolidated entity for the year ended 30 June 2008 was \$4,067,274 (2007: profit \$801,145).
+The operating loss from ordinary activities after income tax of the consolidated entity for the year ended 30 June 2009 was \$6,926,340 (2008: loss \$4,067,274).

-Included in the annual accounts are valuation adjustments for the two major assets of the Company.
-Directors engaged an independent valuer to review the holding value of the Mantuan Downs resource.
-Following that review, directors have increased the value of the resource in the accounts to \$10 million.
-This appears in the Balance Sheet as an increase in the Asset Revaluation Reserve account.
+Included in the annual accounts is a valuation adjustments for the major asset of the Company.
+Directors previously engaged an independent valuer to review the holding value of the Mantuan Downs resource.
+The resulting value of \$10 million was adopted in the accounts for 2007.
+Following a review of the revenue which has been generated from the resource the directors have decreased the value of the resource in the accounts to \$3.1 million.
+This appears in the Balance Sheet as a decrease in the Asset Revaluation Reserve account.

 Directors also reviewed the holding value of each of the technologies in the portfolio of environmental technologies.
-Given that some of the technologies have been deferred while the Company focussed on the development of Mantuan Downs, it was decided to reduce that portfolio value by \$3,479,270 and this is the major contributor to the operating loss for the year.
+Given that some of the technologies have been deferred while the Company focussed on the development of Mantuan Downs, it was decided to reduce that portfolio value by \$4,043,177 and this is the major contributor to the operating loss for the year.
 The commercialisation of some of these technologies may enhance the portfolio value in the future.